Graduate Teaching Licensure

 - Criminal history review through the Minnesota Bureau of Criminal Apprehension, or appropriate local, county, state, providence, or country agency where student resided

 The SOE will make the sole and final risk determination of a student.
 The Red Flag Review (see Red Flag Review procedure below) will be implemented if any discrepancies occur during the Criminal Background Study.
 An individual who is deemed a security or safety risk to vulnerable populations will be disqualified from having direct student contact as a result of the background study and will not be permitted to participate in field experiences, or courses that require field experiences.
 Students who receive notice that they are disqualified must arrange for an immediate appointment with the appropriate SOE Chair, or Chair’s designee.
 Student deemed a risk will not be allowed to complete the Education program.
-Materials gathered for the background study will be held by the Educational Experience Coordinator in the School of Education offices.
+Materials gathered for the background study will be held by the Educational Experience Coordinator in the Stender School of Leadership, Business and Professional Studies offices.

 Red Flag Review